bacalhau-project/bacalhau/docs/all-flags.md

-  docker      Run a docker job on the network (see run subcommand) get         Get the results of a job help        Help about any command list        List jobs on the network run         Run a job on the network (see subcommands for supported flavors) serve       Start the bacalhau compute node version     Get the client and server version.
+  docker      Run a docker job on the network (see run subcommand) get         Get the results of a job help        Help about any command id          Show bacalhau node id info list        List jobs on the network run         Run a job on the network (see subcommands for supported flavors) serve       Start the bacalhau compute node validate    validate a job using a json or yaml file. version     Get the client and server version.

 Flags: